bernardellimyckael/Milestone-Project/README.md

 The objective of the projct is to help the gym get more subscribes with a easy and simple website.

 * As a user I want to find out more about the gym prices.
-* As a user I want to find out wich is the closest gym from my neighbourhood.
+* As a user I want to find out if the gym is the closest gym from my neighbourhood.
 * As a user I want to know how to subscribe.
 * As a user I want to know about the classes they offer.
 * As a user I want to get in touch with the gym easily.
 * As a user I want to be able to find the gym addres and post code.
+* As a user I want to find the gym's social media links easily.

 ## Design

 - ### Colour Palette

-    - I choose the colors thinging in a colorful place with happy and strong fellings as a strong color you be come stronger
+    - I've chosen the colours thinking in a colorful place which reminds me of happiness and strong fellings as strong colours.

 ![image](https://user-images.githubusercontent.com/96267170/221581698-b14c206d-5897-4d2e-8f11-578117d6cd0f.png)